-In addition to our existing cash reserves of \$52.5 million at March 31, 2018, there were 0.7 million warrants outstanding (expire on October 9, 2018) from the October 2013 underwritten offering each of which enable the holder to purchase one common share at a fixed price of \$2.00 per common share.
+In addition to our existing cash reserves of \$35.2 million at June 30, 2018, there were 0.7 million warrants outstanding (expire on October 9, 2018) from the October 2013 underwritten offering each of which enable the holder to purchase one common share at a fixed price of \$2.00 per common share.
 If any of these warrants are exercised our liquidity position would be further augmented.
 We may also choose to pursue additional liquidity through the issuance of debt or equity in private or public market financings.
-To enable such an action and to allow the exercise of warrants, we filed a new short form base shelf prospectus ("Prospectus") in June 2016 ahead of the expiry of the then existing short form base shelf prospectus in each of the provinces and territories of Canada, except Quebec, and a corresponding shelf registration statement on Form F-10 ("Registration Statement") with the United States Securities and Exchange Commission.
-These filings enable offerings of equity securities during the effective period (to July 2018) of the Prospectus and Registration Statements.
+To enable the timely issuance of equity securities in the public market and to allow the exercise of existing warrants, Ballard had a shelf prospectus on file with the securities regulators in Canada and the United States, expiring on July 16, 2018.
+Prior to expiry of that shelf prospectus, we filed a final short form base shelf prospectus ("Prospectus"), which provides us continued flexibility to make offerings of securities during the effective period of the Prospectus, until July 2020.
+The Prospectus was filed in each of the provinces and territories of Canada, except Quebec, and a corresponding shelf registration statement on Form F-10 (Registration Statement) was also filed with the United States Securities and Exchange Commission ("SEC").
+These filings enable offerings of securities up to an aggregate initial offering price of US\$150 million at any time during the 25-month period that the Prospectus remains effective.
 However, no assurance can be given that any such additional liquidity will be available or that, if available, it can be obtained on terms favorable to the Company.
-It is our intention to file a new Prospectus and Registration Statement by July 2018 prior to the expiry of the existing Prospectus and Registration Statement to enable the offering of equity securities for an additional 2-year term to July 2020.
+If any securities are offered under the Prospectus and/or Registration Statement, the terms of any such securities and the intended use of the net proceeds resulting from such offering would be established at the time of any offering and would be described in a Prospectus supplement filed with applicable Canadian securities regulators and/or the SEC, respectively, at the time of such an offering.